Nyakyusa people: Kone Revolt

 Finally in October 1894 Bauer reports taking cattle away from Chief Masakiwande and burning the village down because of cattle theft and even though many inhabitants brought their grievances to him to be adjudicated he could find none to act as porters and in the confusion ten Askari were forced to drag Bauer's loads to the mission Manow.
 As Bauer listened to their complaints they abruptly dismissed him.
 On November 5, 1894 he (Bauer) reports, "Muarukwa was not in agreement with the return of 10 cattle saying the Europeans in Langenburg had nothing to do with it".
 The issue ended as Bauer burned down this village and taking away the cattle, thereby killing five men and three women.

 The situation is completely out of hand by 1897 with Chief Makelimba having two Askari 'murdered' on February 5, with Bauer barely getting away (knapper Not Davon) and by December 1897, following Bauer' departure for Germany (he may have smelled trouble coming) the Nyakusa and some of the Kinga chiefs had gotten together to rid the land of all missionaries and other whites.
 The German authorities were late in learning of the plot from the missionaries who had not pass the information on.
 Lt.
-Alpons claimed he went with a troop of forty-five Askari who were then ambushedby more than two thousand Konde (Hehe style), who being certain of victory did not use their spears, for they wanted to strip Alpons naked and put a copper ring on his head for taunting them for their nakedness, wishing to have the konde working, buying cloth, earning money, and probably paying taxes, the Konde were defeated by superior firepower.
-Missionary Maaß reported seeing roughly 30 dead Konde in just one area.
+Alpons claimed he went with a troop of forty-five Askari who were then ambushedby more than two thousand Kone (Hehe style), who being certain of victory did not use their spears, for they wanted to strip Alpons naked and put a copper ring on his head for taunting them for their nakedness, wishing to have the kone working, buying cloth, earning money, and probably paying taxes, the Kone were defeated by superior firepower.
+Missionary Maaß reported seeing roughly 30 dead Kone in just one area.

 The entire revolt seems to have been blamed on Lt.
 Alpons and Missionary Cristoph Bunk of the Lutheran Missionary Gesellschaft for not having notified the military.
 The missionaries claimed Lt.
 Alpons had deliberately provoked the Konde.
 As a result Missionry Bunk was transferred to Ubena and Lt.
 Alpons was recalled as district commander.